 Social media is a natural place to express sympathy, in fact, to not post a message after hearing of a loss would be unthinkable.

 I do feel that you should still send a card, because it takes effort.
 You have to shop for the card, write a message and post it.
 This really does show that you care.
 For people under 20 this may be the first time they have used the post office.

-I don’t like the use of email.
-Sending an e.mail just seems to easy and sending real mail shows that you care far better.
+Personally, I don’t like the use of email.
+Sending an e.mail just seems to easy and sending real mail shows that you care far more.